Dart-ilder/Iterative-Transformers/README.md

-# Iterative-Transformers
+# Anderson Accelerated (AA) Iterative-Transformers
-Skoltech NLA project on Iterative weight-sharing implementation of attention mechanisms
+Skoltech NLA project on Iterative refinement implementation of attention mechanisms with AA

-We found out that the very same idea was used in ALBERT.
-Thus we aim to rebuild the same system and test the applicability and capabilities of weight-sharing.
+We found out that the similar idea was used in ALBERT and Alpha Fold.
+Thus we aim to rebuild the same system and test the applicability and capabilities of non-gradient transformers layers cycling.

 Tasks:
-- Reproduce ALBERT
+- Implement non-gradient iterations over encoder layers of BERT.
-- Test different learning strategies
+- Test different learning strategies:
+  * Last call updates
+  * Random call updates
+  * Evaluation's stage refinement at last layer
-- Bootstrap Anderson Acceleration for transformer blocks to make convergence faster
+- Bootstrap Anderson Acceleration inside of cycling